ALL 2013 Bikes On Sale!

-Sister and brother, Kim and Bob operate Coastal Cycles and have a passion for bikes and dealing with the public.
+Sister and brother Kim and Bob operate Coastal Cycles, and have a passion for bikes and anybody that rides them.
 When you walk into the shop you’ll feel welcome and comfortable.
 You won’t find any pressured sales people here.
 Just knowing and helpful staff.
-We’re there when you need help, out of the way when you don’t.
-A bike shop owner once referred to our shop as “ Base”.
-We’ll take that as a compliment.
+They’re there when you need help, out of the way when you don’t.
+A bike shop owner once referred to the shop as “ Base”.
+They take that as a compliment.
 Here you’ll find all you need in parts and accessories, in recognized brand names and some brands you won’t find in other shops.
-With years of experience in the bicycle industry we have a good handle on what you want and need.
+With years of experience in the bicycle industry they have a good handle on what you want and need.

-Kim , a native Victorian, has many years of business experience in large retail environments.
+Kim , from Victoria, has many years of business experience in large retail environments.
 She knows exactly how to keep a business in order and moving forward.
 With a keen eye for detail and fair business practices, she ensures a smooth operation.

 Services and affiliations we’re proud of: